0xsequence/sequence-unity/README.md

 These live inside the `Samples~` folder as required by the [Package Manager specification](https://docs.unity3d.com/Manual/cus-samples.html).
 However, the Unity Editor will ignore any folders/files with a '~' character in their name and will not create a `.meta` file for them or import them.
 In order to facilitate our development, we create a symbolic link named `Samples` that points to the `Samples~` folder - allowing us to see and interact with our Samples and Setup scripts.

+Samples include a set of handful feature boilerplate to get started.

+How to create a new Boilerplate:
+- Create the scripts inside the `Packages/Sequence Embedded Wallet SDK/Sequence/Samples/Setup/Boilerplates/`
+- Create a prefab and put it inside the Resources folder in the above directory.
+- Create a static function inside `BoilerplateFactory.cs` to instantiate a new instance of the prefab from Resources.
+- Add a new `FeatureSelectionButton.cs` inside the `Demo` scene and add a unique `Key` value to the component.

+The `Key` value from `FeatureSelectionButton.cs` allows us to only enable selected features in our WebGL demo.
+For example, the url `http://localhost:4444/?features=rewards+profile` will only enable the Player Profile and Daily Rewards Boilerplates.
+If you don't define any feature in the url, all boilerplates are enabled.

 ## Environments

 Sequence generally uses two environments for our backend services: dev and production.
 By default, the SDK will always use production.